pdp2shirts/FAS-ansible-use-cases/docs/01-deploy-redirect-readme.rst

 Use Case Setup
 --------------

-1. Login to the Ansible Host
+1. Login to the Ansible host

 2. Run the Ansible Playbook ‘F5-LTM-HTTP-Redirect.yml’ with the variable file ‘f5_vars.yml’ :